DinukaW/NodeLink/README.md

 You can run multiple peers on different ports and shared directories.
 All peers will register with the bootstrap server (default: 127.0.0.1:55555).

 ### 4. Peer CLI Commands
-- `search <filename>`: Search for a file in the Chord ring.
+- `search <query>`: Search for files in the Chord ring by full filename or any keyword/substring.
+Example: `search distributed computing` will find files containing either word.
 - `download <filename> <dest_dir>`: Download a file from the ring to a destination directory.
 - `exit`: Gracefully leave the ring (transfers files to successor and unregisters from bootstrap server).

 ## Features
 - Decentralized file sharing using Chord DHT (no central server for file storage).
 - Bootstrap server for peer discovery and logging node join/leave events.
 - Dynamic file addition: new files in `shared_dir` are automatically distributed to the responsible peer.
 - Graceful peer exit: files are transferred to the successor to maintain data consistency.
+- Search for files by full filename or any keyword/substring (partial search supported).
-- Search and download files from any peer in the ring.
+- Download files from any peer in the ring.
 - No external dependencies (Python 3.x standard library only).

 ## Requirements
 - Python 3.x

 ## Notes
-- Each peer is responsible for a range of file keys (hashes) in the Chord ring.
+- Each file is indexed by its keywords; keywords are distributed and stored on responsible nodes in the ring.
+- Searching for any word or phrase will return all matching files (full or partial match).
 - Peers communicate using TCP sockets and Chord protocol messages.
 - The bootstrap server is only used for peer discovery and logging; all file operations are handled by the Chord ring.